-Table 6.5 The responsibilities of the different agent types
+Table 6.5 The responsibilities of the different agent types responsionines of me ameren agen types

 The ontology as described in section 5.3.3 was used for the communication between the agents.
 The goal of each of the agents is to make sure the responsibilities are fulfilled.
 The goal of a personal agent is to reach the destination.
 Each of the agents was implemented as a Jadex BDI agent, as described in section 2.3.5.